menu

 Demographics

-The per capita income in Trenton in 2022 was $31,046, which is middle income relative to Texas and the nation.
-This equates to an annual income of $124,184 for a family of four.
+The per capita income in Trenton in 2022 was $29,839, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $119,356 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.

-Trenton is a very ethnically-diverse city.
+Trenton is a somewhat ethnically-diverse city.
 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Trenton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.35% of the city’s residents.
 Important ancestries of people in Trenton include Irish, German, English, French, and Scottish.

 The most common language spoken in Trenton is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Arabic.

 Notable & Unique Neighborhood Characteristics